This post is brought to you in partnership with our road trip sponsor Rainier Fruit. Recipe and opinions are my own.

 While road tripping we are at the mercy of food that keeps well while travelling, little refrigeration, and potential lack of access to a grocery store.
 After a few stressful campfire meal making episodes of “Blow-up by Mom”, I realized that it’s a necessity to have dinner-making staples just in case and that is easiest to do when you use staples that hold up to heat and snack-type foods that can play double duty.

 While there’s something special about cooking this dish over a camp fire, you can also roast it for an easy school night meal that will be ready in less than 30 minutes.
-You can even add some cubed chicken or sausage for an easy protein.
+I threw it over quinoa since it’s easy to cook up and has protein, but you could skip the quinoa and add in some meat if you’d like – cubed chicken or smoked sausage make great additions.
 Just a warning that the blueberries will dye your chicken purple.
 Hey, the kids might think that’s fun!

-Now save this recipe and go get some delicious Rainier Fruit blueberries before the season ends.
+Now save this recipe and get some delicious Rainier Fruit blueberries for snacking and dinner.

 Roasted Sweet Potatoes and Blueberries